HMAS Australia (1911): Artifacts

 The outer port side propeller of Australia can be found on the grounds of the Australian War Memorial, between the main building and Anzac Hall.
 This is believed to be the spare from HMS Indefatigable that was fitted to Australia after her collision with HMS New Zealand in 1916.

 Prior to her scuttling the ship's bell was transferred to the Australian War Memorial.
-By 1927 the bell was being rung at the memorial mark the commencement and conclusion of the traditional two minutes of silence on Remembrance Day.
+By 1927 the bell was being rung at the Memorial to mark the commencement and conclusion of the traditional two minutes of silence on Remembrance Day.
 It is still on display at the Australian War Memorial, but is no longer rung.

 A 12-inch armour piercing shell from Australia is held by the Australian War Memorial.